-In 2014, books on European history from ancient times through 1815 will be eligible for the competition.
+In 2015, books on European history from 1815 through the 20th century will be eligible for the competition.
 The general rules for submission are:

 - Since the prize is designed especially to encourage scholars who have not yet obtained an established reputation, the entry must be the author's first substantial book.
 Textbooks in the strict sense of the word are not eligible, but a work of wide scope which interprets a major period or area would certainly qualify.
 Pamphlets, anthologies, edited works, and other small-scale efforts will not qualify.

 - Books published in English bearing an imprint of 2013 or 2014 are eligible for the 2015 prize.

 - The submission of an entry may be made by an author or by a third party as well as by a publisher.
 Publishers may submit as many entries as they wish.

 - Nominators must complete the online Data Collection Form for each book submitted.